andrewfowlie/LHCO_reader/README.md

 `events[0]["electron"][0]["PT"]` -- The transverse momentum of the zeroth electron in the zeroth event in the LHCO file.
 The other possible keys are event, type, eta, phi, PT, jmass, ntrk, btag and hadem.

-There are many useful functions, including plotting, sorting and cutting events, manipulating four-momenta with boosts, counting the numbers of types of object in an event, angular separation etc, that should make implementing an analysis easy.
+There are many useful functions, including printing in LHCO format, plotting, sorting and cutting events, manipulating four-momenta with boosts, counting the numbers of types of object in an event, angular separation etc, that should make implementing an analysis easy.